-Patriots Have Long Had Eye On Mohamed Sanu, As Adam Schefter’s Reporting Details
+NESN

 “They’ve been trying to get him since before the draft,” Schefter said.
 “They offered a (second-round pick) before the draft, and the Falcons turned them down.
 The Falcons were in a different spot then than they are today losing games.
 When Atlanta lost Sunday and it was clear they’re not going to be making the type of run they’d like to, the Falcons decided to make the move.”

-Schefter, who was seen speaking with Patriots director of player personnel Nick Caserio prior to New England’s 33-0 drubbing of the New York Jets on Monday night, said the latest round of discussions recently got going again.
+Schefter, who was seen speaking with Patriots director of player personnel Nick Caserio on Monday night prior to New England’s 33-0 drubbing of the New York Jets, said the latest round of discussions recently got going again.

 “I think the two sides began intensifying discussions maybe Sunday night, maybe Monday and basically put the framework in place to get this done,” Schefter told WEEI.